tflearn/tflearn/docs/templates/getting_started.md

 ### Built-in Operations

-Besides layers concept, TFLearn also provides many different ops to be used while building a neural network.
-These ops are firstly mean to be used as part of the above 'layers' arguments, but they can also be used independently in any other Tensorflow graph for convenience.
+Besides layers concept, TFLearn also provides many different ops to be used when building a neural network.
+These ops are firstly mean to be be part of the above 'layers' arguments, but they can also be used independently in any other Tensorflow graph for convenience.
+In practice, just providing the op name as argument is enough (such as activation='relu' or regularizer='L2' for conv_2d), but a function can also be provided for further customization.

 File | Ops
 -----|----